 In some cases, consumers said that while they were unable to access their funds, unauthorized withdrawals left their account drained when service was restored.

-While RushCard (an Accredited Partner) has generally enjoyed good relations with its customers and with consumer groups, the service disruption has brought calls for tighter regulation of prepaid cards.
+While RushCard (an Authorized Partner) has generally enjoyed good relations with its customers and with consumer groups, the service disruption has brought calls for tighter regulation of prepaid cards.

 "This incident highlights uncertainties about an obvious question: What, if any, laws are violated if a consumer cannot get access to his or her money?" the National Consumer Law Center asked in a letter to federal regulators.
 "Certainly, any failure to let consumers spend their own money could be an unfair, deceptive or abusive practice.
 But more specifically, if this problem had happened to bank accountholders, we believe that the failure to make deposited funds available for withdrawal could have been a violation of Regulation CC under the Expedited Funds Availability Act."